Mike Buchanan (politician): Campaign against circumcision

-Buchanan campaigns against circumcision claiming that it breaches the Offences against the Person Act 1861, he includes "the non-therapeutic [e.g. religious] circumcision of male minors" in his definition of genital mutilation and is critical of the media focus on female genital mutilation arguing that, "[t]he foreskin is a biological equivalent to the clitoral hood, not the hymen."
+Buchanan and J4MB have campaigned against circumcision, with Buchanan claiming that it breaches the Offences against the Person Act 1861.
+He includes "the non-therapeutic [e.g. religious] circumcision of male minors" in his definition of genital mutilation and is critical of the media's focus on female genital mutilation arguing that, "[t]he foreskin is a biological equivalent to the clitoral hood, not the hymen."

+In April 2016, it was reported that J4MB was planning anti-circumcision protests in Golders Green, London, including outsides the offices of the Jewish Chronicle, as well as outside the Home Office and the headquarters of the National Society for the Prevention of Cruelty to Children in central London.

 Conviction for obstructing the highway

 In July 2018, the High Court in London upheld Buchanan's conviction for obstructing the highway.
 Buchanan was arrested in June 2016 during a protest against male circumcision and convicted in October 2016.
 Rejecting Buchanan's appeal the judge, Lord Justice Hickinbottom, said, "Buchanan had been perfectly legitimately protesting on the pavement.
 But he had then walked alone into the road and stood in front of cars as they tried to pass at the end of the working day.
 Standing there clearly put him at risk of serious injury - and he understood that risk, and was determined to take it - but it also put others at risk of injury or risked damage to property."
 The court also added a further £2,424 to his court bill of £3,603, bringing it to a total of £6,027.